splunk/public-o11y-docs/incident-intelligence/respond-manage-incidents/respond-manage-incidents.rst

-.. _respond-to-incident:
+.. _respond-manage-incidents:

-Respond to an incident
+Respond to and manage incidents
 ***************************

 .. meta::